kqr/qweyboard/README.md

 end of a word.
 A word like "rock" is one syllable, but requires two syllables according to Qweyboard key order: "roc-k".

-However, the Qweyboard will substitute the letter combination "kc" at the end of a word for the more commonly occurring "ck", so if you type "rokc" in one stroke, you will get "rock".
+   However, the Qweyboard will substitute the letter combination "KC" at the end of a word for the more commonly occurring "CK", so if you type "rokc" in one stroke, you will get "rock".

 3. Sometimes a certain common combination of letters is impossible, given the